Whether you are working on improving your credit or just...

 There are a couple of different department store credit cards – private label retailer credit cards and co-branded credit cards issued by a major credit card issuer like Visa or MasterCard, are just two types of major department store cards that are available.

-An instant approval catalog store card is the Emporium card - it approves you for a purchase credit limit in an online store.
+One of the great instant approval catalog store cards is the Emporium card - it approves you for a purchase credit limit in an online store.

 If you are looking for just a card that is easy to get with bad credit, fair credit or no previous credit history - take a look at the Credit One Bank card.
 This card is approving customers with imperfect credit history and also offering 1% cash back on gas & groceries wich makes it a good shopping credit card.

 Private label credit cards are those that are provided by major department stores such as Macy’s or Victoria’s Secret.
 The cards you are offered in exchange for a discount on your purchase while you are at checkout are often considered private label credit cards.
 The feature that differentiates these types of cards from others is that they can usually only be used at that particular retailer.
 You can’t use private label credit cards at restaurants, gas stations, or with other retailers.
 Your purchases are limited to that particular store.

 Although limited to a specific retailer, private label store cards are useful for additional shopping discounts.
 Most importantly, these types of cards can help you build your credit score, especially if you don’t have any credit established and have had problems getting approved for other cards.
 These types of store cards are considered some of the best ways to build or rebuild your credit score.
 Some practical tips for finding other cards for building or rebuilding credit are available in our article.

 Some of the private label store cards we recommend include the following: